-Currently, a Level 1 Water Supply Shortage resolution is in effect, which means the following additional water use restrictions are being enforced:
+Currently, the following water use restrictions are being enforced:

 - Watering Days: Under Level 1, watering or irrigating is allowed Tuesday, Thursday and Saturday ONLY.

 - Obligation to Fix Leaks, Breaks, or Malfunctions: Excessive use, loss, or escape of water through leaks, breaks, or other malfunctions in the water user's plumbing must be repaired within 48 hours unless arrangements have been made with the City.

 - Irrigating landscape with potable water any day other than Tuesday, Thursday, or Saturday beginning on the first day of April through the end of the last day of the following September, is prohibited, except for very short periods of time for the express purpose of adjusting or repairing the irrigation system.

 - Irrigating landscape with potable water any day other than Tuesday or Saturday beginning on the first day of October through the end of the last day of the following March, is prohibited, except for very short periods of time for the express purpose of adjusting or repairing the irrigation system.

 More information on local water restrictions and conservation efforts:

 Careful water management is essential to ensure a reliable minimum supply of water to meet current and future water supply needs.
 Signal Hill is located in an area of California designated as having exceptional drought conditions (PDF).
 Active water conservation measures (PDF) must be taken at all times, not just during droughts.

 For some suggestions on how to maintain your lawn and conserve water, please watch the following video: Grass Can Always Be Greener.
 You may decide that you'd like to reduce water consumption by opting to remove your lawn and replace it with native plant material.